Jye Caldwell

 Jye Caldwell (born 28 September 2000) is a professional Australian rules footballer playing for the Essendon Football Club in the Australian Football League (AFL).
 He was recruited by the Greater Western Sydney Giants with pick 11 in the 2018 national draft.

 Early life

 Caldwell participated in the Auskick program at Golden Square and played his junior football with Golden Square before progressing to the Bendigo Pioneers in the TAC Cup.
 He represented Victoria Country at the 2018 AFL Under 18 Championships.
 Apart from football Caldwell was also a talented junior boxer.

 AFL career

+Greater Western Sydney

 Caldwell was recruited by the Greater Western Sydney Giants with pick 11 in the 2018 national draft.
-Ironically, this pick was originally from Essendon as part of the Dylan Shiel trade.

 He made his senior debut in the 56-point loss against Hawthorn, in round 21 of the 2019 AFL season at Manuka Oval.